willcanderson/chore_log/README.md

 - **View transitions to/from parent page to child page**:
 - **Modals for log entries**: Small, simple bits of content often don't need their own page.
 I've been reading about using `dialog` to create modals where the browser takes care of semantics, keyboard accessibility, etc., but this was my first opporunity to experiment with it.
 Between this and view transitions, I'm getting most of the feel of an SPA without the complexity.
 - **Lightweight autocomplete for game titles**: I didn't want to have to specify a list of games ahead of time, because my kids discover new games all the time.
 But just presenting the user an empty input field would require them to type the same game titles over and over again—annoying!
 Luckily, support for `datalist` is [now good enough](https://adactio.com/journal/21445) that I can progressively enhance a regular old `input type="text"` to provide autocomplete without restricting the user to predefined values.
-- **Infinite scroll**: use Intersection Observer, load more table rows with JS

 ## File By File